Feeding Timer Lite app icon

 If You’re On the Fence

 You don’t need to log forever.
-But if you’re in that foggy early stretch, a simple feeding log can give you the one thing that’s hardest to find: reassurance.
+But if you’re in that foggy early stretch, a simple breastfeeding tracker can give you the one thing that’s hardest to find: reassurance.
 Start when you latch, stop when you’re done, and let the app quietly hold the details for you.

 App icon for the Baby Feed Timer app for iOS, designed for tracking breastfeeding sessions